hc8756/PLT-project/README.md

 - Python 3 or above

 ### Installation and Running
-clone repository
-cd into it
+Clone repository and cd into it. run
-run
 ```
 python main.py